Figma

 Visual Site Map

-In this initial evaluation, I flagged 2 potential points of change to drive the redesign:
+In this initial evaluation, I flagged 2 structural deficiencies to work on throughout the redesign…

-• Primary Menu — too few options for all the desired future features and a generally outdated appearance.
+❗️ There are too few CTA options for all the desired future features and a generally outdated appearance.

-• Secondary Menus — did not properly signal changes in content type — position in menu flow unclear
+❗️Menus do not properly signal progression in content type — the user’s position in the menu flow is unclear.

 Field Research